ZhivchikZer/all-goblins-have-names-rereborn/README.md

-# All Goblins Have Names ReReborn
+# 😏All Goblins Have Names ReReborn

 Use a table as the display name for a token, so each new token gets a random name.